quixantplc/Quixant.Tests.NUnitTests/README.md

  ## NUnitTests

- This project contains a simple NUnit test project that tests a simple .NET wrapper.
-The wrapper is a simple class that wraps a native C++ class that has few static methods.
+ This project contains a simple NUnit test project that tests a .NET wrapper.
+The wrapper is a minimal class that wraps a native C++ class that has few static methods.